usmanarif24/ScapeXMobileUnityExamples/README.md

 ![](documentation/toa-config.png)

 The `Scape X Engine` is responsible for detecting touches, object and smartphones on the touchscreen and sends tuio messages over ethernet to the `Application PC`.
+For `Scape X Mobile` we use two different Tuio profiles.
+The `Bounds` message encodes information about the transformation of the device (e.g. position, rotation, width, height...).
+The `Symbol` message contains the id of the detected device in its `data` field.
+By default, every phone which gets detected on the table and is not connected to the webapp gets an id of `-1`.
+As soon as the phone is connected to the webapp and placed on the table it gets its unique id.

 The `SDK` mentioned in the overview image is in the case of a unity application the [TuioUnityClient](https://github.com/InteractiveScapeGmbH/TuioUnityClient).

 Every second the `Scape X Engine` also sends a special message which contains the unique ID of the table and the custom MQTT server url (if it was set).
 The `TuioUnityClient` has a `ScapeXMobile` component for this purpose which registers a `MessageListener` for this special message and raises en event everytime one changes the configuration in the `Touch & Object Assistant`